bakame-php/dice-roller/README.md

 # Dice Roller

-## Concept.
+A simple Dice Roller implemented in PHP.

-A simple Dice Roller implemented in PHP
+This is a fork of [Ethtezahl/Dice-Roller](https://github.com/Ethtezahl/dice-roller)

 ## System Requirements